wp-plugins/kn-mobile-sharebar/readme.txt

 == Screenshots ==

 1. Demo in action
+2. Setting page

 == Changelog ==

+= 1.0.3 - 26 February 2014 =
+* New : You can choose to place the KN Mobile Sharebar location at bottom or top of the page.
+* New : Option to show or hide KN Mobile Sharebar at front page, every blog post or every page.
+* New : Twitter and WhatsApp text can be modified.

 = 1.0.2 - 25 February 2014 =
 * Fix : Sharebar size is too big!
 So, I make it smaller :)